-Support Services (State Only): Support services including, but not limited to, personal care services, prevention education, ongoing support to maintain employment, and supported housing, are provided by the Arizona Regional Behavioral Health Authorities (RBHAs) as outlined in the Covered Behavioral Health Services Guide, to facilitate the delivery of or enhance the benefit received from other behavioral health services.
+Support Services (State Only): Support services including, but not limited to, prevention education, ongoing support to maintain employment, and supported housing, are provided by the Regional Behavioral Health Authorities (RBHAs) as outlined in the AHCCCS Covered Behavioral Health Services Guide, to facilitate the delivery of or enhance the benefit received from other behavioral health services.
 The Contractor shall assist members with how to access support services and shall coordinate care for the member as appropriate.